6 Trainer Tips to Avoid Post-Weekend BLAHS

 Here are our top 6 easy tips to keep the

-post-holiday BLAHS at bay.
+post-holiday or weekend BLAHS at bay.

 And not JUST beer.
 Also water.
 And lots of it.
 Have a bottle (again, water, not beer…) or glass going all day.
 If it’s sunny & hot, you’ll need even more and if you’re drinking alcohol, you’ll need even more.
 If you’re breastfeeding, you’ll need even more.
 Basically, stick a straw in the lake.

 2. Move daily.

 Do a workout on the dock by yourself or share with your partner or girlfriends…or even with older kids!
 But a simple walk, game of catch, or jaunt in the kayak will also do a body good.
 Keep the muscles moving doing fun things that feel like a “vacation” but let you move your muscles.
 It’s easy to stiffen up if all you do is “recreate” (i.e., lie on a deck chair) all day.

 Download this Barre Butt + Core Workout to take with you!
 All you need is a chair.

 At the beginning of your weekend or week off, dice a million (literally, a million) veggies & fruits you and your family love.
 Have some dip, some hummus…whatever makes the veggies go down.
 Then, when you wander into the kitchen looking for a snack or need a quick side-dish, you’re more likely to grab nutrient-rich, hydrating fruits & veggies which will help to counteract the damage of sun + alcohol + junk foods.
 Keep veggies & delicious fruits front and centre on the table, counter, and in the fridge.